Adoration: Ancient Middle East

 In Eastern countries, adoration has been performed in an attitude still more lowly.
 The Persian method, introduced by Cyrus the Great, was to kiss the knee and fall on the face at the prince's feet, striking the earth with the forehead and kissing the ground.
 This striking of the earth with the forehead, usually a fixed number of times, was a form of adoration sometimes paid to Eastern potentates.

 The Jews kissed in homage, as did other groups mentioned in the Old Testament: thus in 1 Kings 19:18, God is made to say, "Yet I have left me seven thousand in Israel, all the knees which have not bowed unto Baal, and every mouth which hath not kissed him", and in Psalm 2:12, "Kiss the Son, lest he be angry, and ye perish from the way".
 (See also Hosea 13:2.)

-Christian adoration
+Christianity

 The Christian faith has historically taught that believers are to "adore one and the same Christ, the Son of God and of man, consisting of and in two inseparable and undivided natures".

-Such adoration may take the form of Eucharistic adoration.
-Within the Catholic Church, Pope Benedict XVI reflected on this: "Only in adoration can profound and true acceptance develop.
-And it is precisely this personal act of encounter with the Lord that develops the social mission which is contained in the Eucharist and desires to break down barriers, not only the barriers between the Lord and us but also and above all those that separate us from one another".
-In a similar vein Pope Francis wrote: "The perpetual adoration of the Eucharist [is] growing at every level of ecclesial life.
-Even so, we must reject the temptation to offer a privatized and individualistic spirituality which ill accords with the demands of charity" (Evangelii gaudium 262), Some churches contain "adoration chapels" in which the Eucharist is exposed for continuous adoration so that the faithful may observe their faith through it.
-"The Curé of Ars would spend hours in front of the Blessed Sacrament.
-When people would ask him what he would do or say during those hours, he would say: 'He looks at me, and I look at him.'"